+It is always best to plan your contraception before you have sex.
 Contraception is FREE so you won’t have to pay anything.
 There are loads of different methods of contraception to choose from so take time to find the one that’s right for you.

 There are many professionals across Bath and North East Somerset that you can talk to about your contraceptive choices such as:

 There is a range of different types of contraception and they work in slightly different ways.
 To find out about the different types of contraception and how they work visit sexwise.

 Our friends at Brook have designed a great way of helping you work out the best form of contraception for you by developing My Contraception Tool.
 It asks a few basic questions and keeps your answers completely confidential.

 What if I want to change my contraception?